 Becoming a Coalition Member

-The Minnesota Sustainable Growth Coalition is currently accepting member applications from leading Minnesota businesses and organizations.
+The Minnesota Sustainable Growth Coalition is not currently accepting member applications from leading Minnesota businesses and organizations.

 If advancing the circular economy through a diverse, collaborative effort is something your organization is interested in, please complete the following steps.

-Before beginning the application, please get acquainted with the Coalition’s mission and charter by reading the following documents:
+If you are interested in the Minnesota Sustainable Growth Coalition, please get acquainted with the Coalition’s mission and charter by reading the following documents:

 - Executive Summary (PDF) »